-The primary function of the Audit Committee2 is to assist the Board in discharging its oversight responsibilities primarily relating to:
+The primary function of the Audit Committee4 is to assist the Board in discharging its oversight responsibilities primarily relating to:

-- the review of the adequacy of the Internal Control and Risk Management systems and the compliance with rules and regulations monitoring process - the review of the financial reporting process and satisfaction as to the integrity of the Bank's Financial Statements. - the External Auditors' selection, performance and independence - the effectiveness and performance of the Internal Audit and of the Compliance function.
+- the review of the adequacy of the Internal Control and Risk Management systems and the compliance with rules and regulations monitoring process - the review of the financial reporting process and satisfaction as to the integrity of the Bank's Financial Statements - the External Auditors' selection, performance and independence - the effectiveness and performance of the Internal Audit and of the Compliance function.

 D.3.1 The Shareholders' General Meeting appoints the Audit Committee members upon the Board's proposal to the General Meeting, following the recommendation of the Nomination Committee to the Board.
 The tenure of the Committee members coincides with the tenure of the Board of Directors, with the option to renew their appointment, but in any case the service in the Committee should not be more that twelve (12) years in total.
-The Chairperson of the Committee's members may also appoint a Vice Chairperson.
-The appointment of the Chairperson who should be an independent non-executive member, with adequate knowledge and solid experience in financial management, accounting and auditing and the appointment of the Vice-Chairperson shall go through the Nomination Committee's proposal process and approved by the Board.
+The Chairperson of the Committee is appointed by the members of the Committee or, on Board's proposal, by the Shareholders' General Meeting, as per the provisions of law 4449/2017, while the Committee's members may also appoint a Vice Chairperson.
+The appointment of the Chairperson, who should be an Independent Non-Executive Director, with adequate knowledge and solid experience in financial management, accounting and auditing, and the appointment of the Vice-Chairperson shall go through the Nomination Committee's proposal process and approved by the Board.

-The Audit Committee shall comprise at least of 3 members.
-The Committee members should not exceed 40% (rounded to the nearest integer) of total BoD members (excluding the HFSF Representative).
-All members of the Committee should be non-executive, while 75% (rounded to the nearest integer) of the members (excluding the HFSF Representative) should be independent.
-The Representative of the HFSF appointed to the Board, under L. 3864/2010, must also be a member of the Committee.
+The Audit Committee shall comprise at least of three (3) members.
+The Committee members should not exceed 40% (rounded to the nearest integer) of total Board members (excluding the HFSF Representative).
+All members of the Committee should be Non-Executive, while 75% (rounded to the nearest integer) of the members (excluding the HFSF Representative) should be independent.
+The Representative of the HFSF appointed to the Board, under L. 3864/2010 and the RFA, must also be a member of the Committee.
 The HFSF also appoints an observer in the Audit Committee, in line with the provisions of the RFA.
 The Chairperson of the Audit Committee, an Independent Non-Executive Director with adequate knowledge and solid experience in financial management, accounting and auditing, should fulfil the additional criteria set by the relevant legal and regulatory provisions derived from the HFSF Law and the RFA and should not serve as a Chairperson to the Bank's Board or to its Board Risk Committee.
 Audit Committee members should have relevant financial experience in at least one of the following matters: finance, audit, accounting and/or banking.

 D.3.2 The Audit Committee is in quorum and meets validly when half of its members plus one are present or represented, provided that no less than three (3) members, including the Chairperson or the Vice Chairperson, are present.
 In determining the number of members for the quorum, fractions, if any, shall not be counted.
 The Audit Committee resolutions are validly taken by an absolute majority of the members who are present and represented.
 In case of a tie of votes, the Chairperson and in case of his/her absence the Vice Chairperson has the casting vote.
-In case of non-unanimous decisions, the views of the minority are recorded in the minutes and the Board is also informed.
+The Board is informed whenever a decision of the Committee is not reached unanimously.